a woman sitting at a table with a laptop and a book research religious cult programming

 • Accept their parents’ interpretations of scripture and follow their guidance without question, as critical thinking is discouraged in favor of blind obedience.

-While these parents may genuinely believe they’re protecting their children from eternal damnation, the reality is that this type of upbringing often leads to deep emotional wounds because nurture, connection and development is supplanted in favor of obedience, compliance and conformity.
+While these parents may genuinely believe they’re protecting their children from eternal damnation, the reality is that this type of upbringing often leads to deep emotional wounds because nurture, connection and development are supplanted in favor of obedience, compliance, and conformity.

 The Long-Term Impact of Childhood Programming